asipi/mdt/README.md

 Import-WdsBootImage -Path D:\mdt\lii-image\Boot\LiteTouchPE_x64.wim -NewImageName "lii-image" -NewDescription "LII Image Share" -DisplayOrder "1000"
 ```

-Configure WDS to respond to any client.
+### Configure WDS to respond to any client.
+1. Launch the WDS management console
+2. Expand Servers, and right click the server you are working on and choose properties.
+3. Go to the PXE Response tab and choose Respond to all client computers (known and unknown)
+4. Click ok

 # Appendix